Chancesus/s3-dynamoDB/ReadMe.md

    ![](C:\Portfolio\Amazon%20Projects\Test%20-%20S3-Lambda-DynamoDB\Read%20Me%20Screenshots\OpenCloud9.PNG)

 4. Your Cloud9 environment is now ready to go!
-We will be using the terminal at the bottom to set up our DynamoDb table and source control ()
+We will be using the terminal at the bottom to set up our DynamoDb table and source control.